morganthomas/winning-arguments/winning-arguments.md

 * The cake has a very delicate consistency.
 * The cake is well named because it has a very delicate consistency.

 This third statement is expressing a relationship between the first two statements: namely, that "this cake has a delicate consistency" justifies "this cake is well named."
-This is reflected in the translation, where the verb "is justified by" relates the two object literals "the statement (this cake is well named)" and "the statement (this cake is delicate in consistency)."
+This is reflected in the translation, where the copula "is justified by" relates the two object literals "the statement (this cake is well named)" and "the statement (this cake is delicate in consistency)."

 **Every passerby could read the sign, for every passerby could read Hebrew, Latin, or Greek --- the three great languages of the ancient world.**